RubixML/ML/CONTRIBUTING.md

 Bugs usually indicate an area of the code that has not been properly tested yet.
 When submitting a bug fix, please include a passing test that would have reproduced the bug prior to your changes.

 ### Learner Testing
-Rubix ML uses a unique end-to-end testing schema for all learners that involves generating a controlled training and testing set, training the learner, and then validating its predictions using an industry-standard scoring metric.
+We use a unique end-to-end testing schema for all learners that involves generating a controlled training and testing set, training the learner, and then validating its predictions using an industry-standard scoring metric.
 The reason for this type of test is to be able to confirm that the learner offers the ability to generalize its training to new data.
 Since not all learners are the same, choose a dataset and minimum validation score that is appropriate for a real world use case.

 > **Note:** Be sure to seed the random number generator with a known constant in your tests to make them deterministic.